DRIVEN BASE

 (Exceptions: Items listed that have a period of data collection of less than five years and items that have a specified base year)

-Global CO2 emissions basic unit of the DENSO Group in Scope 1 and Scope 2 [the DENSO Group]
+Global CO2 emissions Intensity of the DENSO Group in Scope 1 and Scope 2 [the DENSO Group]

 Global Scope 1 and Scope 2 CO2 Emissions and Their Breakdown [the DENSO Group]